Use a stand-alone URL downloader

 routes the output of the previous command to the specified file.
 You’ve provided the path to the file where the command will put the information (the

-is a shortcut for
+is a shortcut for your user folder

 Next, click on Finder in Automator’s Library column.
 Select the Get Specified Finder Items in the Action column and drag it below the Run Shell Script action.
 Switch to Terminal (/Applications/Utilities) and type